A parent-led community initiative

 1

 Children are not the problem.
 The design of the technology is.
-Our kids deserve environments built for their development, not for engagement metrics.
+Our kids deserve environments built for their academic, social, and emotional development, not for engagement metrics.

 2